-Ocean currents dominate the total heat transport only at latitudes 0 to 17°, and remain important up to latitudes of \pm 40°.
+Ocean currents dominate the total heat transport only at latitudes 0 to $17^{\circ}$ , and remain important up to latitudes of $\pm$ 40°.
+Asymmetry of the ocean curve across the equator is due to the different ocean basin shapes and currents.
 In the atmosphere, the Hadley circulation is a dominant contributor in the tropics and subtropics, while the Rossby waves dominate atmospheric transport at mid-latitudes.